Schalltech/honeycomb-marketplace/README.md

    ```

 #### Integration
-The following is an example of how the Image micro-app could be integrated into an existing application. **Note:** The version number referenced below is for illustration purposes only.
+The following is an example of how the [Image micro-app](https://microapp.market/images/5efc0ce2fadf4c9fa418f51a) could be used in any React application. **Note:** The version number referenced below is for illustration purposes only.
 You will need to specify the version of the micro app that will be used.

 To prevent multiple versions from being loaded, Honeycomb micro-apps require the host to provide references to React and ReactDOM globally.
 This can be included in your host applications app.js.
 Then you can import and render the `<MicroApp />` component any where within your application that you would like to incorporate micro apps.